 As a minor, a teen can release themselves from the sales contract, return the vehicle and recover the purchase price paid, even though the vehicle has been used and deteriorated in value.
 For this reason, most dealerships or private parties selling a vehicle to someone younger than 18 will require a parent or guardian to sign the contract along with the minor.

-If you are under the age of 18 and trying to get your own car insurance policy, you will normally run into the same problem since the auto insurance policy is also a contract.
-When purchasing your policy the car insurance company will want an adult to sign on the policy with you, a minor.
+If you are under 18 and trying to get a teen car insurance policy, you will normally run into the same problem since the auto insurance policy is also a contract.
+When purchasing your policy, the car insurance company will want an adult to sign on the policy with you, a minor.

 Get a co-signor for an auto insurance policy

 If you want a car insurance policy in your own name as a teen, be prepared to have a parent or guardian sign on the policy with you.
 There is one exception: If you’re a 16- or 17-year-old minor under the legal custody of the Missouri Children’s Division under a court order, you can purchase a Missouri Automobile Insurance Plan policy without a co-signer.